 Many international students choose to study at the University for one or two semesters of study abroad students and transfer the academic credits they have earned at Waikato towards their degree at their home university.

 At the University of Waikato, students gain a quality education that is recognised globally while at the same time enjoying a unique and full university experience in a country renowned for innovative thinking and a stunning natural environment.

 Embracing Māori identity

 The University of Waikato stands out from other universities because it embraces its strong Māori identity and heritage as key features of its distinctiveness.
-The University is located in the homeland of the Waikato people and the Kīngitanga (the Māori King), and reaches out to the many iwi (tribes) of the North Island.
+The University is located in the homeland of the Waikato people and the Kīngitanga (the Māori King) and reaches out to the many iwi (tribes) of the North Island.
 On campus, there are kaupapa Māori-related events held throughout the academic year for Māori and non-Māori students alike.
-All internationals students are welcomed to the campus at a pōwhiri (welcome) at Te Kohinga Mārama marae (meeting place) and will feel the influence of the Māori culture from the minute they step on the campus.
+All international students are welcomed to the campus at a pōwhiri (welcome) at Te Kohinga Mārama marae (meeting place) and will feel the influence of the Māori culture from the minute they step on the campus.

 Our institution stands proudly on the world stage in education, research and student experience.
 Students can be confident that a University of Waikato qualification will set them up for where the world is going.